BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 ##### Mesh partitioning
 The feature `facetData` provides also another tool called the mesh partitioning.
 The mesh is logically divided in 3D blocks aligned with the X, Y and Z axis in its local space.
-Here's an illustration about how this logical partitioning looks like : http://www.babylonjs-playground.com/#UZGNA
+Here's an illustration about how this logical partitioning looks like (please wait until the skull is downloaded) : http://www.babylonjs-playground.com/#UZGNA
 In order to improve the visibility, the planes along the axis Z weren't displayed.
 As you can see, there's by default 10 subdivisions on each axis.
 When you call `updateFacetData()`, the indexes of the all the facets are sorted in the partioning array according to the facet belonging of each block.

-Thus you can get all the facet indexes from some local coordinates (x, y, z) with `getFacetsAtLocalCoordinates(x, y, z)`.
+Thus you can get all the facet indexes from some local coordinates _(x, y, z)_ with `getFacetsAtLocalCoordinates(x, y, z)`.
 ```javascript
 var indexes = mesh.getFacetsAtLocalCoordinates(x, y, z);    // returns an array containing the facet indexes
 if (indexes) {
     var worldPos = mesh.getFacetPosition(indexes[0]);       // the world position of the first facet in the block
 }
 ```
-This method returns an array containing the indexes of the facet belonging to the block containing the point at the coordinates (x, y, z).
+This method returns an array containing the indexes of the facet belonging to the block containing the point at the coordinates _(x, y, z)_.
-If (x, y, z) aren't in any block or if there are facets in the block containing (x, y, z), it returns `null`.
+If _(x, y, z)_ aren't in any block or if there's no facet in the block containing _(x, y, z)_, it returns `null`.
 So you can retrieve this way all the facets near some position and do your own treatment.
 This method can be called as many times you need, even in the render loop.
 It doesn't allocate any object in memory.

 Sometimes you don't need all the facets from a given block but only the closest facet to some world, but not local, coordinates.
-You can then use the method `getClosestFacetAtCoordinates(x, y, z)` what returns the index of the closest facet to the World coordinates (x, y, z).
+You can then use the method `getClosestFacetAtCoordinates(x, y, z)` what returns the index of the closest facet to the World coordinates _(x, y, z)_.
 ```javascript
 var index = mesh.getClosestFacetAtCoordinates(x, y, z); // returns the index of the closest facet to (x, y, z)
 if (index) {